 Starting a NICA League in your community isn’t hard, if you remember to start small and think big.
-The first League began with five students, but the vision quickly unfolded and after 15 years NICA has 19 leagues, nearly 7,600 student-athlete and over 3,500 coaches.
+The first League began with five students, but the vision quickly unfolded and after 15 years NICA has 21 leagues, over 15,000 student-athlete and approximately 6,000 coaches.
 Everything learned in 15 years is now available through our New League Development Program including valuable resources, training and risk management to assist visionaries build a strong and sustainable league focused on youth development.

 Not ready to start a League?
 The ground-up method to building a League involves starting a high school mountain bike club in your region.
 The NICA Indie Club Program allows high school mountain bike clubs in all 50 states to enjoy the same insurance and other benefits as NICA Teams.
 For more information, go to the NICA Indie Club Program page.